55 Deg C To F

 Q: Are there any other temperature scales besides Celsius and Fahrenheit?

 A: Yes, the Kelvin scale is an absolute temperature scale where 0 Kelvin represents absolute zero – the theoretical absence of all thermal energy.
-It is widely used in scientific applications.
+Still, it is widely used in scientific applications.
 Another less commonly used scale is the Rankine scale.

 Q: What happens if I use the wrong formula or make a calculation error?